A star falls in to the abyss. 3rd January 2022

 My fragile detachment shatters!

 Me - "What is it that you know about yourself that means that you can cope with this situation?
-And how is it that you had the courage to put that out" and those would be the questions.
+And how is it that you had the courage to tell me" those would be the questions.
 So a question like 'what does it feel like' would drag me into a hurt part of myself and I really don't need to go there.
 I am perfectly capable of going into it in my own time and understanding myself, and taking care of me.
 But if you want to go there"

 But if you want to go there - the nuclear option!